MiguelAAP90/Data_analysis_with_Excel/Using_data_with_Excel.md

 ![Jenuary_2021](https://user-images.githubusercontent.com/60878213/149680314-e7546f08-ce78-4b25-8f89-299ec9b0b6bd.png)

-#type of bikes use per customers.
+# Type of bikes use per customers.
 We know that we have 3 types of bikes that customers can use:

 				*docked_bike